KomputerKult/KNet/plugins/Zeroname/README.md

 ```
 {
   "lastprocessed": 223910,
-  "zeronet_path": "/root/ZeroNet", # Update with your path
+  "komputernet_path": "/root/KomputerNet", # Update with your path
   "privatekey": "", # Update with your private key of your site
   "site": "" # Update with the address of your site
 }